adamluckydo/ontology/Buddhism.md

 ### SparkNotes: Enlightenment

-At this point, we have enough context to describe enlightenment in the most bare-bones possible way.
+At this point, we have enough context to describe what enlightenment is.
 When the Buddha fully awakened, he:

 1. Fully realized the Dependent Origination of all phenomena (that things only exist if the cause for them exists, including suffering)

-2. Experienced the Emptiness of all phenomena directly (thus removing the condition of ignorance which is necessary for suffering to occur)
+2. Directly experienced the Emptiness of all phenomena (thus removing the condition of ignorance which is necessary for suffering to occur)

-3. At which point he became fully enlightened (liberated from suffering and all conditioned phenomena)

-4. Put together the Four Noble Truths (what suffering is, what causes it, that it can be ended, and how to end it)
+3. With the removal of ignorance, he became established in the ontology of The Middle Way (that reality neither exists nor doesn't exist)

 And that's great for him.
 But unless you suddenly awakened after reading that, conceptual understanding is clearly not enough to reach full enlightenment.